-Mr. Greenberg, 51, has been a director since 2015, serves as Lead Independent Director and is a member of the Audit Committee and Compensation Committee.
-He has been Executive Vice President, Strategy of Medline Industries, Inc. ("Medline") since June, 2008.
+Mr. Greenberg, 53, has been a director since 2015, serves as Lead Independent Director and Chair of the Nominating Governance Committee and is a member of the Audit Committee.
+Mr. Greenberg is currently serving as Managing Director of HomeThrive, Inc. Mr. Greenberg joined HomeThrive, Inc. in October 2018.
+Mr. Greenberg was Executive Vice President, Strategy of Medline Industries, Inc. ("Medline") from June, 2008 to October 2018.
 Medline is a privately held manufacturer and distributor of medical supplies uniquely positioned to provide products, education and support across the continuum of care.
 In that capacity, Mr. Greenberg is a member of Medline's Executive Board and advises top leadership/ownership on all aspects of the business.
 Mr. Greenberg is responsible for Strategy, Business Development and M&A. Additionally, Mr. Greenberg is a Group President and has responsibility for Medline's distribution business and several manufacturing and marketing divisions.
 Mr. Greenberg has served on the board of directors for Amendia, Inc., a spinal implant company.
 Previously, Mr. Greenberg spent thirteen years in a variety of leadership positions within Aon Corporation, including Chief Financial Officer of its Aon Global subsidiary.
-Mr. Greenberg is a director at Potrero Medical, Inc., the latest spinout of medical device incubator Theranova, LLC.
+Mr. Greenberg is a director at Potrero Medical, Inc., the latest spinout of medical device incubator Theranova, LLC and has also served on the board of directors of HomeThrive, Inc. since October 2018.
 The Board believes Mr. Greenberg should serve as a director due to his extensive knowledge and experience in the medical industry, demonstrated executive leadership in business and insight into financial matters.